Immersive Film Projects

 National Geographic: The Okavango experience

 The Okavango Experience is a 4 part series shot in stereoscopic 360 video for National Geographic.
 The series follows a team of conservationist on an expedition across the Okavango Delta, one of the last surviving wetland wildernesses on the planet.
+I worked as director of photography on the project.

 New York Times: We Who Remain